arisapooeater/9CT-Task-3/PROJECT_DOCUMENTATION.md

 The instructions are very nice nice easy to understand Nice error handling
 Very good data searching
-I like how it tells you where the data is from
-The read me is very easy to follow and has visual representation and is very aesthetic I like u told the purpose of
+The read me is very easy to follow and has visual representation and is very aesthetic

 Minus
 Sometimes the timesleep is too long